 I closed my business officially on Sunday 22nd March 2020 for COVID-19, having come to terms with being a non-essential massage worker 🙁

-How do I feel about the government putting my business in the same category as adult massage workers?
+How do I feel about the government putting my business in the same category as the other kind of massage workers?
 Sure it’s confusing that different industries use the word massage.
 If the term Massage Parlour is meant to be inclusive, it actually has the opposite effect.

 The definition of massage parlour refers to a place where massage is conducted.
 But do you know any remedial massage therapists or myotherapists that work out of a massage parlour?
 Didn’t think so.